Sunday, January 18, 2015

 Earlie Thomas is one of the league's most underrated players at cornerback.
 His partner Delles Howell, another ex-Saint who joined the team last year, does a firm job.

 The best new player in the secondary is Burgess Owens, who did some excellent things from his strong safety position in his rookie season.
-Phil Wise ended the year as the starting free safety, but now Chris Farasopoulos is recovered from knee surgery and will challenge.
+Phil Wise ended the year as the starting free safety, but now Chris Farasopoulos has recovered from knee surgery and will challenge.
 Steve Tannen is always in the competition.

 Place kicker Bobby Howfield should do all right under the new kicking rules, but punter Julian Fagan had a horrible season and could be displaced by rookie Greg Gantt."